 In-house Laboratory for pets Philadelphia, Montgomery County, and Bucks County

 Our doctors may recommend blood work or other diagnostic testing to help identify problems after they examine your pet.
-Our hospital has in-house laboratory equipment capable of quickly running routine CBC chemistry blood work as well as the ability to test for parvovirus, feline leukemia, feline immunodeficiency virus, intestinal parasites, skin parasites, ringworm, and urinalysis.
+Our hospital has in-house laboratory equipment capable of quickly running routine CBC chemistry blood work, as well as the ability to test for parvovirus, feline leukemia, feline immunodeficiency virus, intestinal parasites, skin parasites, ringworm, and urinalysis.

 We also use a variety of reference laboratories to perform more complex tests and biopsies.
-Sometimes, obtaining the appropriate samples may involve specialized procedures such as surgical biopsies, fine needle aspirates, or other specialized procedures performed under anesthesia.
+Sometimes, obtaining the appropriate samples may involve specialized procedures, such as surgical biopsies, fine needle aspirates, or other specialized procedures performed under anesthesia.

 My pet seems fine.
-Why should I have the doctor run blood work ?
+Why should I have the doctor run blood work?

 • Looks can be deceiving.
 10% of pets that appear healthy to owners and veterinarians during annual checkups are found to have hidden diseases.

-• Many diseases show few, if any, signs during the initial stages of infection. when signs do become visible, often it is because infection has become serious.
+• Many diseases show few, if any, signs during the initial stages of infection. when signs do become visible, often it is because the infection has become serious.

 • Just like with people, your cat’s or dog’s health will change as it ages, and because pets age faster than people, major health changes can happen fast.